This How-to uses these versions:

-Follow the instructions to install k3d on your system.
+Follow the K3d instructions to install K3d on your system.

 $ k3d cluster create epinio

-Create a K3d kubernetes cluster when it is inside a VM
+Create a K3d Kubernetes cluster inside a VM

-Epinio has to connect to pods inside the cluster.
+Epinio needs to connect to pods inside the cluster.
 The default installation uses the internal docker IP for this.
-If docker is running in a VM, e.g. with Docker Desktop for Mac, that IP will not be reachable.
+If docker is running in a VM, for example, with Docker Desktop, that IP won't be reachable.

-As a workaround the IP of the host can be used instead, together with port-forwardings:
+As a workaround, use the IP of the host instead, together with port-forwardings:

 k3d cluster create epinio -p '80:80@loadbalancer' -p '443:443@loadbalancer'

-kubectl should already be talking to your new cluster:
+kubectl should be talking to your new cluster:

 $ kubectl get nodes